Why bother with agent bios?

 Simply put, because a properly written real estate agent bio can help you attract clients.

-You already know that nearly 90% of real estate buyers and a good percentage of real estate sellers begin their search on the web.
+You already know that more than 90% of real estate buyers and a good percentage of real estate sellers begin their search on the web.

 Buyers are searching for homes and sellers are making comparisons, trying to see what their own home is worth in today's market.
 Both buyers and sellers are looking for an agent they can trust to help them accomplish their goals.